richardhj/contao-isotope_simple_stockmanagement/README.md

 [![Dependency Status][ico-dependencies]][link-dependencies]

 Just a simple stock management for Isotope eCommerce.
 The stock per product is not a simple counter – every stock change will be tracked and you will be able to see which order caused a product's stock change (good for troubleshooting).

 Provides the possibility to deactivate a product if it runs out of stock.
-Provides the possibility to send (multiple) messages to the shop admin by configurable stock thresholds.
+Provides the possibility to send messages to the shop admin by configurable stock thresholds.

 ## Install